The Creature's Choice

 The creature snorts, a gurgling of tar.
 "Humans are already free."

-"No we're not.
+"No, we're not.
 If we were, I wouldn't be entertaining this conversation."

-Alan flinches at the thought, he knows his answer before the sentence is finished.
+Alan flinches at the thought; he knows his answer before the sentence is finished.
 To continue would mean the same weekly cycle he's had since he could remember; the same dread, the same exhaustion, the same emptiness.
+"No." He croaks.
+"I wouldn't."

 "What would you do?"

-"I'd rest."
-Alan admits, voice so very small, so very drained.
+"I'd rest," Alan admits, voice so very small, so very drained.
 "I'd rest until I forgot tiredness, until my soul was free from the strain of living, until my energy was actually restored.
 I would live openly in my freedom, and never grow weary again."

 At that, the creature offers him another smile, pleased by him, or maybe his answer.
 He lets his head hang back, forgetting about the stickiness of the wall in favor of closing his eyes and truly feeling the weight of his statement.
 Rest sounds like a dream, freedom like a fantasy, but it is nice to dream.
 To hope that one day, he may acquire both.